shashank9aug/DSA_CB/Binary_Search/BS.md

     4 : Last Occurrence.
     5 : Count of an element in sorted array.
     6 : No of times a sorted array is rotated.
     7 : Find an element in an sorted rotated array.
+    8 : floor in sorted array.
+    9 : Ceil  in sorted array.
+    10: next alphabet
+    11: search in nearly sorted array.
+    12:
 ```